Dear SFACA Families:

 -The families, faculty, and staff for submitting orders for the Prestige Sale fundraiser.

--Mrs. Zotto and our Home Academy Association for organizing Spirit Week, Mrs. Angelika Mincone for planning the sports activities, Mr. Vorlicek for organizing the Burger King lunch for the students, and all the parents who helped distribute snacks and drinks to the students
+-Our Home Academy Association for organizing Spirit Day, Mrs. Angelika Mincone for planning the sports activities, Mr. Vorlicek for organizing the Burger King lunch for the students, and all the parents who helped distribute snacks and drinks to the students

 -The parents, grandparents and parishioners who volunteered to be Class Reps and for door security, money counting, all food sales, and shopping.

-– Mrs. Sweeney for recycling our toners at Staples and Mrs. Demetriou and her helpers for all her work with Box Tops for Education
+-Mrs. Demetriou and Mrs. Damiris for all their work with Box Tops for Education

 FOR YOUR INFORMATION AND REMINDERS: